raku-community-modules/Grammar-Common/README.md

-In most cases default values will be provided, although I'm probably going to go with C-style variables and values, just because adding a full Perl-style expression encourages people to think it's reparsing Perl 6, but that's another module.
+In most cases default values will be provided, although I'm probably going to go with C-style variables and values, just because adding a full Perl-style expression encourages people to think it's reparsing Raku, but that's another module.

 Installation